Kaptento/proyek-PWL-11TKJ2/README.md

 📦 Installation

-Clone this repository to your local machine. https://github.com/Kaptento/proyek-PWL-11TKJ2.git
+Clone this repository to your local machine: https://github.com/Kaptento/proyek-PWL-11TKJ2.git

 Enter the project directory.

+No additional dependencies are required since this project only uses HTML and CSS.

+Open the Homepage.html file in your preferred browser.

 🚀 Usage